-- Maximise the amount of affordable housing for Clackmannanshire and establish a development programme set out in the Strategic Housing Investment Programme (SHIP). - Develop the Council's new build programme to maximum potential, using land assets, prudential borrowing, rental income etc. - Maximise income from reduction in council tax discounts and use this money effectively to maximise additional housing, such as targeting empty homes and council new build. - Work with Housing Associations to deliver new affordable housing, looking to maximise funding from all sources, such as private finance and reserves. - Develop innovative and flexible models for providing cost effective new housing, such as public/private partnerships, National Housing Trust, mid market rent, deferred land purchase and self build. - Promote and increase shared equity schemes with public funding or private developer cross subsidy. - Develop the Affordable Housing Policy, including policy on commuted payments.
+- Maximise the amount of affordable housing for Clackmannanshire and establish a development programme. - Develop the Council's new build programme to maximum potential, using our own land, prudential borrowing, rental income etc. - Maximise income from reduction in council tax discounts and use this money effectively to maximise additional housing, such as targeting empty homes and council new build. - Work with Housing Associations to deliver new affordable housing, encouraging maximum funding from all sources, such as private finance and reserves. - Develop innovative and flexible models for providing cost effective new housing, such as public/private partnerships, National Housing Trust, mid market rent, deferred land purchase and self build. - Promote and increase shared equity schemes with public funding or private developer cross subsidy. - Develop the Affordable Housing Policy, including policy on commuted payments.

-Quality affordable housing is available to all households
+Quality affordable housing is available to all households.

-Priority 2 Best Use of Existing Housing
+Best Use of Existing Housing